web-at-berkeley/backend-project-sp-21/README.md

 voice any assumptions you made throughout this project.
 We also _highly_ encourage you to write out your own documentation to this API and provide us a glimpse of your rationale behind every design decision.

-## How to Submit
-## How to Submit

-Take a look at the `submission.md` file before submitting.
-If you deviated from the instructions or have any feedback, that's the place to put it!

-To submit your project, please place your submission into a GitHub repo that is set to private.
-You will be submitting your code on [Gradescope](https://www.gradescope.com/).
-If you do not have a Gradescope account, please create one and if you are unable to create one, please email us immediately.
-The Gradescope course code is `BP347P`.
-You will see two different assignments: `Frontend Technical Project` and `Backend Techinical Project`. _Please only submit to Backend Technical Project._ You can ignore Frontend Technical Project.

-The technical project will be due at 11:59:59 pm PT on Sunday, Febuary 7th.